 Familiarity with cryptography and Public Key Infrastructure (PKI) concepts (such as asymmetric and symmetric cryptography, digital certificate concepts, and cryptographic key exchange) is required for a complete understanding of this specification.
 For more information about cryptography and PKI concepts, see [CRYPTO].

-Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative and can contain the terms MAY, SHOULD, MUST, MUST NOT, and SHOULD NOT as defined in [RFC2119].
-Sections 1.5 and 1.9 are also normative but do not contain those terms.
+Sections 1.5, 1.8, 1.9, 2, and 3 of this specification are normative.
 All other sections and examples in this specification are informative.

 1.1 Glossary